Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConvertCscCsr.rst

 Overview
 ========
 ConvertCSCCSR is an algorithm used to transform CSC format input to CSR format input or CSR format input to CSC format input.
-The algorithm is quite easy, but due to DDR limits, we cannot get one data per clock, so in our design, we use several caches with depth ajustable to get much better performance.
+The algorithm is quite easy, but due to DDR limits, you cannot get one data per clock.
+So in the design, you use several caches with depth adjustable to get better performance.

 Algorithm
 ============